firekann/vulcan.site/content/blog/pfsense-telegraf-error/en/index.md

 thrown in /usr/local/pkg/telegraf.inc on line 132
 ```

-I noticed that this error caused the disappearance of the Telegraf option under Services in the GUI, which is used to manage telegraf settings.
-Telegraf is responsible for sending collected information from pfSense to the database.
-When this error occurs, telegraf stops working.
-Although deleting telegraf, restarting pfSense, and reinstalling telegraf allows it to work with previous settings, the error persists and the GUI access remains unavailable.
+Additionally, I noticed that the option to manage Telegraf settings through the GUI, which was previously accessible under Service -> Telegraf, has disappeared.
+Telegraf in pfSense is responsible for sending collected information to a database.
+However, with this error, Telegraf no longer functions.

+By uninstalling Telegraf, restarting pfSense, and then reinstalling Telegraf immediately after the restart, it resumes working with the previous settings.
+Despite this, the error persists and GUI access remains unavailable.

-# 2 Why Did This Error Occur?
+## 2 Why Does This Error Occur?

-## 2.1 The Code That Causes the Error
+### 2.1 Code Causing the Error

-The error occurs in the `telegraf.inc` file, which is responsible for resynchronizing the configuration settings in `/usr/local/etc/telegraf.conf`.
-This code runs when telegraf settings are changed via the GUI or when telegraf is reinstalled.
+The error occurs in the `telegraf.inc` file.
+This file contains the code responsible for performing the `telegraf_resync_config` task, which resynchronizes the `/usr/local/etc/telegraf.conf` file according to the configuration values.
+This task is executed when Telegraf settings are changed via the GUI or when Telegraf is reinstalled (there might be additional conditions, but these two are confirmed).

-Let's examine the code where the error occurs:
+First, let's examine the code where the error occurs.
+You can view this using pfSense's Edit File feature.

 ```PHP
 //      /usr/local/pkg/telegraf.inc